Gr3atWh173/cleanbay/README.md

 "cinema"     => CINEMA: Plugins that track movies
-"tv"         => TV: Plugins that track shows on TV, OTT or anything that's not a movie "software"   => SOFTWARE: Plugins that track software excluding games
+"tv"         => TV: Plugins that track shows on TV, OTT or anything that's not a movie "software"   => SOFTWARE: Plugins that track software excluding games "books"      => BOOKS: Plugins that index books or audiobooks
 ```
 ---